SQL Rob

 4) Glenn Berry has a set of diagnostic SQL scripts.

-5) Greg Low of the SQL Down Under podcast has released a set of diagnostic and utility scripts:
+5) Greg Low of the SQL Down Under podcast has released SDU Tools, a set of diagnostic and utility scripts:

 6) Kimberly Tripp: sp_helpindex

-Best Practices Analyzer: No version available for 2014 or 2016 as of now.
+2012 Best Practices Analyzer: No versions available for 2014 or later as of now.

 Data Migration Assistant: Replaces the Upgrade Advisor.